ChezyName/CheckboxClicker/README.md

-# CheckboxClicker
+# CheckboxClicker [Leave in 2024]
 A Chrome Extention to spite onemillioncheckboxes.com